novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-81.md

 At this point, Lee Hyun-woo thought about the future of 【Dae Han Telecom】.

-“Will you continue with ISDN?”
+“Will they continue with ISDN?”

 * * *